 You will choose your own house lot and work with other families in the same area to build each other’s homes.
 You will choose the colors of your siding, roofing, paint, carpet, flooring and cabinets.
 Your house will be uniquely yours!

-No construction experience needed—we will teach you everything you need to know.
+No construction experience is needed.
+We will teach you everything you need to know.
 Some tasks will be completed by professionals but everything else is up to you and the other members of your group.
 In addition to your new home, you will be gaining valuable skills in budgeting, construction, maintenance and home repair.